Xanderyeng/sturdy-docker/readme.md

 make
 </pre>

-## Create Certificates
+## Certificates and phpMyAdmin
-This certs and keys should not be used for production, these are meant for only local and development only.
-Please install after generating the certs because, by default, https is used.
+There isn't much to talk about this but to be clear, phpmyadmin and tls-ca is added as part of the docker-compose.yml file so this way, it makes sense to automate them in one place without the need to create another make call, again all u will need to make sure the everything is set and just type
 <pre>
-make create-certificates
+make
 </pre>

 After you have done all this above, is done to docker-compose up -d, this will then pull down all necesary iamges and deploy them.
 Please note that the hosts file will be automatically updated when you first initial-setup for each site you create.